truenas/apps/CONTRIBUTIONS.md

 then modify it to your needs.
 You can find usage examples in either, other apps that use the library, or in the `/library/2.x.x/tests` directory.

-⚠️ Make sure you are copying an app that uses library version 2.x.x.

 For icons and screenshots that we store in our CDN, you can leave the links in the PR descriptions, and the PR reviewer will upload them and give you the links.